 We also run ad hoc campaigns, like targeting our Unlimited subscribers to encourage them to discover more courses and get the most from their subscription.

 Please be aware that this form of email marketing is different from the marketing emails that can be sent directly to Learners who are already on a specific course.
-For more information about these types of emails see here.

 What can partners do to boost course enrolments?